beastly-eve/zorkish-sugarcube/README.md

 <<passageactions $voodoodoll>>
 ```

 The `use` action allows you to have a valid command with two objects.
 In an objects you define the other objects available that can be used on it.
 So if you can use a `dagger` on a`voodoo doll`, then you define the action associated with the `dagger` in the`voodoo doll` options (as shown above).
 The `dagger` must also be defined as an object in the passage or it will not validate, and the names must match exactly.
+You can define multiple use actions.
+If more than two objects are detected it will reject the command.
 The `use` account can trigger a `description` and run a function.

 #### Drop & Forget